xtbreak

 Current Version: version release

-A working paper describing the panel data theory of xtbreak is available as Ditzen, J., Karavias, Y. & Westerlund, J. (2023) Multiple Structural Breaks in Interactive Effects Panel Data and the Impact of Quantitative Easing on Bank Lending. arXiv:2211.06707v2 [econ.EM] download.
+A working paper describing the panel data theory of xtbreak is available as Ditzen, J., Karavias, Y. & Westerlund, J. (2024) Multiple Structural Breaks in Interactive Effects Panel Data Models.
+Journal of Applied Econometrics download.

 Table of Contents